nmarian85/cloudera.cloud/README.md

 ```
 - **Allow the jumphost role admin access to the EKS CP**.
 Please see the **Allow the jumphost role admin access to the EKS CP.** section.

-### Delete CML
-TODO: add example

-## Enabling the CDW service
+### Enabling the CDW service
 For enabling the CDW service we are going to use the following procedure. **This is only needed when enabling the CDW service; for installing the virtual warehouses you will use the steps in the "Install CDW Virtual Warehouse" section**.
+This procedure is based on the official Cloudera one here: https://docs.cloudera.com/data-warehouse/cloud/aws-environments/topics/dw-aws-reduced-perms-mode-activating-environments.html

+#### Prerequisites
 - Please make sure that you have followed the previous steps for creating a CDP environment and a datalake for it.
-- This procedure is based on the official Cloudera one here: https://docs.cloudera.com/data-warehouse/cloud/aws-environments/topics/dw-aws-reduced-perms-mode-activating-environments.html

 - Please be aware that there is only one CDW service you can deploy per CDP environment.
 Please check that there is no CDW instance already running in your env in the CDP MC.
 If that is the case, please follow the steps in the "Disabling the CDW service" chapter below.

+#### CDW Installation
 - Open the CDP MC (e.g. `https://t-igam.tadnet.eu/oamfed/idp/initiatesso?providerid=CDP` for TADNET), click on Data Warehouse, click on the lighting bolt for the specific environment where you want to provision CDW then:
 - Choose only private subnets as Deployment Mode
 - Choose all 3 BE networks in the Private Subents area